Rookabu/Project-GTHelper/README.md

 Now, click on a other word to add more to the first partner or just click in the field of partner 2 to add the next words to it.
 You can also use left control key to switch between partners.

 After you added words to both partners, choose your type of interaction by clicking on it.
-This can be Proteine-Proteine, Proteine-Gene or your own.
+This can be Protein-Protein, Protein-Gene or your own.

 <img src= "image-8.png" width="600">